It may be a tad early for my annual R&P, but I like to get it out of the way before everybody else starts their own laments – and laments will come!

 Today is my fifth anniversary on Word Press – reason enough to take a stroll down Nostalgia Street.
 (Actually, the anniversary was yesterday, but one has to consider the… uhm… the leap year, right, the leap year – or just learn how to read the bloody calendar!)

 It had never been my intention to create a blog as such, but I still landed at WP because of its popularity and its “low-threshold-ness”.
 What I had in mind was to create a base camp for my stories, from where they could travel the vastness of the Internet.
 Continue reading

 Actually, this is the 101st post I’ve created on this site.
 The 100th was The Writer, kind of fitting.
 Now, 100 posts in almost five years doesn’t sound much, but the overwhelming majority of them are short stories or story chapters, a fact which puts the numbers in perspective.

 And I already know how to celebrate this milestone — with post no. 102, of course!

 With my twentieth story out on WordPress, I reckon it to be time for a little self-advertisement commented list to help navigating through my humble body of work.
 I found it reasonable to start each entry with a passage from the respective story, followed by some deep thoughts of mine.
 I also added a small guide, characterising the story in question with up to five points in the categories fetish, violence and humour:

 ● a wee bit

 Of course these are my personal ratings, and they are based more on quantity than on quality.
-Therefore the rating is sometimes accompanied by a trigger warning in the genre description (“caution!”), if the story contains problematic topics such as description of racism, sexual violence or controversial use of religious images.
+Therefore the rating is sometimes accompanied by a trigger warning in the genre description (“caution!”), if the story contains problematic topics such as portrayal of racism, sexual violence or controversial use of religious images.

 The sorting is alphabetical and recognises articles, which leads us straight to… Continue reading